oscmejia/os-utils/README.md

 	os.totalmem()

-### Get a percentage reporesentinf the free memory
+### Get a current free memory percentage

 	os.freememPercentage()

-### Get the number of miliseconds that the system has been running for.
+### Get the number of miliseconds the system has been running for

 	os.sysUptime();

-### Get the number of miliseconds that the process has been running for.
+### Get the number of miliseconds the process has been running

 	os.processUptime()

-### Get average load for the 1, 5 or 15 minutes
+### Get average load for 1, 5 or 15 minutes

 	os.loadavg(1)
 	os.loadavg(5)
 	os.loadavg(15)